A creamy, deep white with warmth in the light and coolness when paired with a darker color. This is the definitive neutral, a necessity!

 The ante natal clinics have moved into a beautiful new Community Center, resplendent in it’s cheery, hopeful mid-century colors.
 Lush corals, aqua, yellows and tans with just a hint of white make up this colorway which is perfect for babies (and adults of all ages!)

 The same cream, black and grey as the colorway, “Mr. Jesmond”, but with the beautiful deep yellow and gold that Jenny seems to favor so much in her ‘nicer’ dresses.
-This is a color which can stand on it’s own, or act as a choppy neutral to balance a stronger color.
+This is a color which can stand on it’s own, now as a lovely FLOW colorway.